sajedur007/losetogain/content/program/52-week-transformation-package.md

 +++
 date = 2021-01-09T18:00:00Z
-description = "Duration : 12 Weeks\nPrice : 9000 BDT"
+description = "Duration : 52 Weeks\nPrice : 32000 BDT"
 draft = true
-features = ["Weekly Phone/Messenger support", " Weekly monitoring and course corrections", "Customised diet plan", "Personalised consultation"] image = "" mentors = ["Sajedur Rahman"] program = "12 week transformation package" title = "52 week transformation package"
+features = ["Weekly Phone/Messenger support", " Weekly monitoring and course corrections", "Customised diet plan", "Personalised consultation"] image = "" mentors = ["Sajedur Rahman"] program = "52 week transformation package" title = "52 week transformation package"

 +++
+### DESCRIPTION:

-### 12 WEEK TRANSFORMATION PACKAGE
+52 WEEK TRANSFORMATION PACKAGE

-DURATION: 12 Weeks
+DURATION: 52 Weeks

-PRICE: 9000 INR (inclusive of taxes)
+PRICE: 32000 BDT (38970 BDT inclusive of taxes)

 DESCRIPTION: FITTR is not specifically a platform for weight loss,but a health and wellness platform that focuses on providing you a healthier life,both mentally and physically.
 Effective weight management requires constant vigilance and self-control.
 We believe that an effective weight management program not just helps you reach your desired weight but an establishment of permanent healthier lifestyle changes.

-12 Week Transformation Package includes:
+52 Week Transformation package includes:

-• Personalised consultation which includes customised diet plan,training and supplementation guidance for 12 weeks from our Consultant
+• Personalized consultation which includes customized diet plan, training and supplementation guidance for 52 weeks from our Consultant

 • Weekly monitoring and course corrections